TOMLAB

 To set the PATH environment variable permanently on Windows, do: Control Panel → System → Advanced → Environment Variables.
 Assuming TOMLAB was installed in C:\tomlab, append (or prepend) C:\tomlab\shared separated to the other entries with a semi-colon (;) to the PATH environment variable.

-One can also set the PATH environment variable temporarily in a running command shell.
+The PATH environment variable can also be set temporarily in a running command shell.
 This is done by doing

 C:\> set PATH=%PATH%;C:\tomlab\shared